Welcome to Western!

 If you have demonstrated significant financial need on your Free Application for Federal Student Aid (FAFSA), then you can postpone your fee until your first tuition bill.
 To request to have your fee postponed, email email@example.com with an explanation of your circumstances, along with your name and Western ID number.

 What to Expect After You Confirm

-After confirmation, you will receive important information about how to register for our freshman advising and orientation program, activate your Universal Account and Western email address, register for courses, and more.
+After confirmation, you will receive important information about how to register for our Fall Advising & Orientation program, activate your Universal Account and Western email address, register for courses, and more.

 Email and Mailing Address Changes

 To ensure you receive our communications, please let us know about email or mailing address changes as soon as possible by emailing firstname.lastname@example.org.
 Be sure to include your full name and Western ID number.

 If you do not intend to come to Western, please decline your offer so your enrollment space can be considered for another student.

 January 31 or Anytime: Apply for Financial Aid and Scholarships